Svilen-Stefanov/Data-Stream-Processing/README.md

 ```

 #### Filling Kafka
-Unlike database which gets populated on the first run, this is not the case with Kafka.
+Unlike database which gets populated in the setup.sh, this is not the case with Kafka.
 If you want to fill Kafka you must explicitly provide the following parameters:
 ```
 -loadKafkaComments maximumNumberOfComments